altocodenl/cell/readme.md

 ### The editor

 It's going to be like a vim! only that you start in insert mode :)
+Make the editor move per word, rather than by character. only in insert mode move by character.
 Use keys E and R for expand and reduce.
 Always a cursor pointing at data. when you see the values only, you're compressing the part that does the computation, which extends down and to the right. it's like a macro, the resolving of it, but it's just code that runs through the data and gives you a part of it.